Emergence of Gravitational Potential and Time Dilation from Non-interacting Systems Coupled to a Global Quantum Clock: Gravitational Time Dilation

 In addition to the Newtonian gravitational potential naturally emerging in Eq. (\ref{eq:H_AB_gravity}) as a feature of this construction, we note that the modification to the Hamiltonian, including the self-term, is reminiscent of renormalization.
-Following Eq. (\ref{eq:freq_time_modified}), we see that even highly energetic states with $E_{n} \rightarrow \infty$ induce time evolution at a rate governed not by their bare energy, but are rather controlled by the interaction scale as $\alpha_n \rightarrow \Lambda$, potentially softening out divergences at high energies.
+Following Eq. (\ref{eq:freq_time_modified}), we see that even highly energetic states with $E_{n} \rightarrow \infty$ induce time evolution at a rate governed not by their bare energy, but are rather controlled by the interaction scale as $\alpha_n \rightarrow \Lambda$ in the high-energy limit, potentially softening out divergences at high energies.
+We note this interesting feature and aim to explore it in future work.